jaeminj/docker-apache-tajo/weave-docker-tajo.md

 * This Document has been depreated since 2015-04-18.
 * This current result, you can find in src/run-weave-cluster.sh src/fabfile.py.
+** src/run-weave-cluster.sh  :it's working
+** src/fabfile.py : it has some problems to check.
 * I'm  working on checking.
-But, I've some improvement.
+But, It's closed to end.
 * After all, I'll fix this document with the final result.